docker/docs/docker-hub/github.md

 > hook.
 We have no choice here, this is how GitHub manages permissions.
 > We do guarantee nothing else is touched in your account.

-In order to set up an Automated Build of a repository on GitHub, you need to link [Docker Hub](https://hub.docker.com/account/authorized-services/) to your GitHub account.
+To set up an Automated Build of a repository on GitHub, you need to link [Docker Hub](https://hub.docker.com/account/authorized-services/) to your GitHub account.
 This allows the registry to see your GitHub repositories.